nwfsc-math-bio/NWCTrends/README.md

 devtools::install_github("nwfsc-timeseries/NWCTrends")
 ```

-If you do not have a TeX installation on your machine, then you also need to install *tinytex* with this code.
+If you do not have a TeX installation on your machine, then you also need to install *tinytex* with this code in order to create pdf files and tables.
+The default is to create a png of the figures and an html file with the tables.

 ```
 install.packages('tinytex')